TheTraveller95/Quotes-Library/README.md

 or run the command "git clone https://github.com/TheTraveller95/quotes-library.git" in your machine's terminal after having navigated to the folder you want to save the code into.

+## User's stories

+- As an user, I can finally have all the quotes I need in only one place.
+I won't need to browse the entire web anymore

+- As an author, I can add quotes from my books so everyone can use them and I'll get the oportunity of increasing my books sells

+- It is my favourite place where to get tue quotes from for all my social media profiles

 ## Credits

 ### Content